rohitpatwa/leetcode/Readme.md

 -------------------------------------------------------REVISION 1---------------------------------------------------------------------------------
 11. Container With Most Water : Two pointers, start and end.
 If start is smaller, start++, else end--.
 Calculate capacity at each step, return max.
 16. 3Sum Closest : Sort the array.
 Start one pointer at beginning, do two sum approach on the remaining array using two more pointers.
 Return minumim distance result
+515. Find Largest Value in Each Tree Row : Maintain two lists, one Q and C(for it's children).
+When Q is empty, take the max of children and make Q=C and C=[].